foogaro/linkedin-video-downloader/README.md

 ## The idea
 Now, the idea was...
 I don't think I will find a link (src or href) to some video into the source[^1] of some sort of format (mp4, webm, vid mkv, avi, mov and so on), but I do think I'll find something related to video streaming... but not in the source[^1], surely at network level.

-So, I opened Chrome and its the DevTools bar, selected the Network panel, and then I typed (pasted) my LinkedIn video event URL in the address bar and pressed enter!
+So, I opened Chrome and its DevTools bar, selected the Network panel, and then I typed (pasted) my LinkedIn video event URL in the address bar and pressed enter!

 And that's what I got.